On Meta-Prompting: Discussion

 \section{Discussion}

-In our tests, the meta-generated prompts were ranked by the users as more useful than the baselines.
-Likewise, they were more likely to generate content regarded as more relevant.
-It is probable that a good prompt would lead to a good outcome.
-However, in Creativity, we included the system prompt in our baseline prompts, and hence we had the task's \underline{desired} output as part of the outputs to be evaluated.
+In our tests (\appref{experiments}), the meta-generated prompts were ranked by the users as more useful than the baselines.
+Likewise, they were more likely to generate content regarded as more suitable.
+While it could be argued that, due to the model's prompt sensitivity, a good prompt would lead to a good outcome, in Creativity we included the system prompt in our baseline prompts, and hence we had the task's \textit{desired} output as part of the outputs to be evaluated.
 This desired output was ranked below the meta-generated outputs.

+In line with our framework, we could interpret this finding as an experimental confirmation from our conjecture from \secref{implications}: a fixed task description (system prompt) is a surrogate to the actual task (the inclusion functor into \Prompt).
+Hence generating a task description that is relevant to the user content will provide more relevant outputs than maintaining a fixed system prompt.
+In other words, meta-prompt morphisms perform better than fixed system prompts.

-We could interpret this finding as saying that a fixed task description (system prompt) is a surrogate to the actual task (the inclusion functor).
-In terms of our framework, \text{\textbf{Creat}} is a collection of morphisms that \underline{describe} the task via an inclusion functor.
-The task description is itself a morphism in $\Hom_{\text{\textbf{Creat}}}$, and hence not sufficient to encompass the potential nuances associated with its domain (the context).
-That is, a (system) prompt stating ``rewrite \{X\}'' may not be as effective as the collection of meta-generated prompts $Z^X$ that, based on $X$, are able to return a contextualized phrasing, and hence a better output.
+From a mathematical standpoint, \text{\textbf{Creat}} is a collection of morphisms that \textit{describe} the task via an inclusion functor.
+The task description is itself a morphism in $\Hom_{\text{\textbf{Creat}}}(-, -)$, and hence not sufficient to encompass the potential nuances associated with its domain (the context).
+That is, a (system) prompt stating ``rewrite \{X\}'' may not be as effective as the collection of meta-generated prompts $Z^X$ that, based on $X$, are able to return a contextualized phrasing, and hence a better output (e.g. ``rewrite \{X\} in a way that the first sentence stands out more'').

-Upon further inspection, the skewness in Ideation's first meta-generated prompt is due to the generation being more contextualized, and the latter focused on syntax and style.
+On the same vein, upon further inspection we noticed that the skewness in ideation's first meta-generated prompt is due to the generation being more contextualized, and the latter focused on syntax and style.
 We hypothesize this is due to the way the model's exemplars were written.
 That said, all meta-generated prompts ranked higher than the baseline prompts.